 What is a food intolerance?

 A food intolerance is not the same as a food allergy.
 Many people incorrectly use the words interchangeably.
-A food allergy is when the body's immune system reacts abnormally to specific foods.
+A food allergy is the body's immune system reacting abnormally to specific foods.
 No allergic reaction takes place with a food intolerance.

 People with a food intolerance may have digestive symptoms such as diarrhoea, bloating and stomach cramps.
 These are quite common symptoms anyway.
 For example, other conditions, such as irritable bowel syndrome (IBS), can also cause these symptoms.

 In food intolerance, the symptoms can be caused by various problems.
-Although the immune system is not involved, it does not mean that they are unimportant or mild in nature.
+Although the immune system is not involved, it does not mean that symptoms of food intolerance are unimportant or mild in nature.
 Food intolerance can cause considerable problems and significant symptoms.

 Some examples are:

 - Lactose intolerance.
 This causes diarrhoea and tummy (abdominal) symptoms (bloating and pain) after milk is drunk or dairy products are eaten.
 It happens because of a deficiency of lactase, an enzyme in the body that digests the sugar in milk (lactose).
 Unless lactose is broken down, the body cannot absorb it.
 You can be born without any lactase, or only a low level, or you can develop lactase deficiency - often after an episode of infection of the gut (gastroenteritis).
 See the separate leaflet called Lactose Intolerance for more details.

 - Direct effects of foods and additives.
 Certain foods and chemicals in foods may directly affect the body and cause symptoms.
 For example, some people find that the food additive monosodium glutamate (MSG) causes flushing, headache, abdominal pains and bloating.
 However, the exact way in which foods and additives may cause symptoms is often not clear.